Monaghan-Lab/HCRFISH-DotCounting/README.md

-# hcrFISH-dotCounting
+# HCRFISH-DotCounting
-Scripts and documentation for our method of quantifying HCR-FISH signal.
+Scripts and documentation for our method of quantifying v3 HCR-FISH signal.